O-Hahn/node-red-contrib-speakerpi/README.md

 alsamixer

 ### Additional Info
-This node runs fine with the NodeJS 4.x LTS and NPM v2.
+This node runs fine with the NodeJS 6.x LTS and NPM v3.

-##Usage
+## Usage

 Provides a sound-node for sending out a sound to the connected speaker.
 There are two modes - filebased and streambased.